 - Over 1.4 million people benefit, thanks to ADES cookers, from lower fuel costs, significantly better indoor air quality and lower fire risks. - To date, the 258.000 sold, energy efficient cookers have protected 9.800 hectares of forest from destruction.
-Some 4.6 percent of the Madagascan population now use an ADES cooker. - Some 2.3 million tonnes of CO2 emissions have been saved which corresponds to the same amount of cubic metres of wood saved. - Use of an ADES cooker saves some 590 hours of wood collection per family and pro year. - Fuel costs approximate 25 percent of a monthly wage... and that in a country where 92 percent of population exists on less than USD 2 per day and where 76 percent have no access to electricity.
+Some 4.6 percent of the Madagascan population now use an ADES cooker. - Some 2.3 million tonnes of CO2 emissions have been saved by an equivalent quantity of wood savings. - Use of an ADES cooker saves some 590 hours of wood collection per family and pro year. - Fuel costs approximate 25 percent of a monthly wage... and that in a country where 92 percent of population exists on less than USD 2 per day and where 76 percent have no access to electricity.